Louisiana GED Requirements

 • You must be at least 16 years old to be able to take the GED exam.

-• Test takers 16 to 18 years old need to be withdrawn from Louisiana’s K–12 system, provide an approved age waiver, and have parental consent.
-They additionally need authorization from a WorkReady U literacy program and have a passing score on the half-length Practice Tests.
+• However, test-takers 16, 17, or 18 years old only qualify if they are officially withdrawn from Louisiana’s K–12 system, provide an approved age waiver, and have parental consent.
+They additionally need authorization from a WorkReady U literacy program and attain passing scores on the half-length GED Ready Practice Tests.

-• Louisiana requires 16 to 18-year-olds to attend GED instruction and hold authorization.
+• Louisiana requires 16 to 18-year-olds to attend GED instruction and hold testing authorization.

 Louisiana GED Price